-Providing a quality physical literacy experience should be the key focus of everyone, including parents/guardians, teachers, coaches, and recreation leaders, administrators and policymakers in public health, recreation, sport, education, and the arts, as well as urban planners.
-Different individuals, groups, and sectors of society are involved at different stages, and it is important that they work together with others for the benefit of children and adults who wish to be and/or remain physically active.
+Providing a quality physical literacy experience should be the key focus for everyone.
+That includes parents/caregivers, teachers, coaches, recreation leaders, administrators and policy makers in public health, recreation, sport, education and the arts, as well as urban planners.
+Various individuals, groups and sectors of society are involved in these experiences at different times, and it is important that they work together for the benefit of children and adults who wish to be and/or remain physically active.

-Physical literacy is an interconnected set of affective, physical, cognitive, and behavioural abilities that can be developed and must be maintained over time (see Figure 10).
+Physical literacy is an interconnected set of affective, physical, cognitive and behavioural abilities that can be developed and must be maintained over time (see Figure 10).
 By depicting the development of physical literacy as a spiral, we can visualize how development occurs.

-This diagram shows an individual's path of development progressing from access to an enriched, stimulating movement environment (#1) and extensive participation and development of movement repertoire and proficiency, to increased self-efficacy and motivation (disposition to try new activities) and through to increased participation in activity, health, and improved quality of life.
-Presenting the pathway in this way also suggests how the relationships between the steps can be explored - for example, how improved proficiency in a repertoire of movements (#4) leads to improved adaptability to new movements (#5), or how increased success in new activities (#8) can lead to improved retention (#9) and increased overall participation and physical activity (#10).
+This diagram shows an individual's path of development progressing from access to an enriched, stimulating movement environment (#1) and extensive participation and development of movement repertoire and proficiency, to increased self-efficacy and motivation (disposition to try new activities) and through to increased participation in activity, health and improved quality of life.

+Presenting the pathway in this way also suggests how the relationships between the steps can be explored.
+For example, how improved proficiency in a repertoire of movements (#4) leads to improved adaptability to new movements (#5), or how increased success in new activities (#8) can lead to improved retention (#9) and increased overall participation and physical activity (#10).